weewx/weewx/examples/pmon/readme.txt

 This example illustrates how to implement a service and package it so that it can be installed by the extension installer.
 The pmon service collects memory usage information about a single process then saves it in its own database.
-Data are then displayed using standard weewx reporting and plotting utilities.
+Data are then displayed using standard weeWX reporting and plotting utilities.

-Installation instructions:
+Installation instructions

-1) install the extension:
+1) install the extension

 wee_extension --install=/home/weewx/examples/pmon

-2) restart weewx:
+2) restart weeWX

 sudo /etc/init.d/weewx stop
 sudo /etc/init.d/weewx start